Unitel Bolivia: Programming

+News

 Unitel's main news program is called Telepaís, with nationwide coverage and its own broadcast in the departments of Santa Cruz, Cochabamba and La Paz.
+Unitel exists since 1997 and many of the original journalists, presenters and collaborators moved to other channels, emulating its formula.

+Since the 2014 general elections, the network premieres its special program Asi Decidimos during electoral times.

+Sports

 The channel has owned the broadcasting rights for sporting events such as the Bolivian Professional Football League and the World Cups since 2002.
 However, it does not broadcast any league matches live, but rather resells the broadcasting rights to cable companies in Bolivia.
+In 2008, it broadcast the matches on cable in the trunk axis (Santa Cruz, La Paz, Cochabamba) and over-the-air in the rest of the country.